Hardware Honeypot: Setting Sequential Reverse Engineering on a Wrong Track: Results

-In average, the obfuscated designs in section \ref{sec:Results_NetA} have 51\%, the obfuscated designs in section \ref{sec:Result_top} 8\% more cell area than the original designs in Table \ref{tab:benchmarks}, see the results in Table \ref{tab:Overhead}.
-Thus, the generated overheads are larger and smaller than the measured overheads of a recently published \ac{FSM} obfuscation method in \cite{rahman2022practical} which reported 24\% area overhead on average, or both smaller than another recently published \ac{FSM} obfuscation method in \cite{keyless2023} which reported 288\% area overhead on average.
-Compared to the topological results, the RELIC-Tarjan results have a significantly larger overhead.
-We assume that this is preliminary due to the dissimilarity approach, in particular due to the logic which is replicated when replicating bits, like state or counter bits, in the \ac{RTL} code.
-However, as the obfuscation targets the \ac{FSM} and an \ac{FSM} is usually the smallest part of a design, our measured average overhead results should decrease for larger, industrial designs.
-Overall, the obfuscation overhead preliminary depends on the number of replicated bits, on the number of \acp{FSM} in a design which must be obfuscated, and on the size of the \ac{FSM} ---which varies significantly less than design sizes.
-For designs with multiple \acp{FSM}, the designer can decide to only obfuscate security critical or proprietary \acp{FSM} to decrease the area overhead.
-In addition, when obfuscating multiple \acp{FSM}, the designer can choose to add only a single \ac{FSM-HP} for all unattractive \acp{FSM}, instead of adding an \ac{FSM-HP} for each unattractive \ac{FSM}.
-This also decreases the area overhead.
+On average, the obfuscated designs in section \ref{sec:Results_NetA} have 51\%, the obfuscated designs in section \ref{sec:Result_top} have 8\% more cell area.
+Thus, the average overheads are larger and smaller than the ones in \cite{rahman2022practical} (24\%), or both smaller than the ones in \cite{keyless2023} (288\%).
+We assume that the large overhead of RELIC-Tarjan comes from the replicated logic of the dissimilarity approach and the applied \ac{FSM-HP} insertion technique, i.e. copying and modifying the original \ac{FSM}.
+However, as the obfuscation targets the \ac{FSM} and an \ac{FSM} is usually the smallest part of a design, our measured overhead results should decrease for larger industrial designs.
+In contrast to the area overhead and in contrast to recent obfuscation methods \cite{rahman2022practical, keyless2023}, for our designs, on average, the slack time is not affected: -0.7\% for the obfuscated designs in section \ref{sec:Results_NetA} and -2\% for the obfuscated designs in section \ref{sec:Result_top}.
+We used proprietary EDA tools to perform the measurements, assuming a frequency of \SI{20}{\mega\hertz}.

-In contrast to the area overhead and in contrast to the recent obfuscation methods in \cite{rahman2022practical} and \cite{keyless2023}, the timing, i.e. the circuit slack, is not effected negatively by the novel two-part \ac{FSM} obfuscation method.
-For our benchmarks, in average, the slack time is even decreased, resulting in 0.7\% less slack time for the obfuscated designs in section \ref{sec:Results_NetA} and 2\% less slack time for the obfuscated designs in section \ref{sec:Result_top}, see the results in Table \ref{tab:Overhead}.